- Docs Home

 - The

-node has a separate disk to storebackupmeta
+backup_endpointnode has a separate disk to storebackupmetafiles. - TiKV and the

-node share the same directory (for example,/home/tidb/backup_local
+backup_endpointnode share the same directory (for example,/home/tidb/backup_local) for backup.

 Topology